Family Matters (“My New” Brother Jim)

 So why would Aunt Norma tell me after all this time?

 The sermon topic at her church service that day was “You’ll know when it’s time.”
-It was talking about knowing when God is speaking to you and you should listen.
+The sermon suggested that when God is speaking to you, you should listen.
 When I presented the statements about my mother’s confusion regarding her “adopted” son, Aunt Norma felt it was “time” for me to know.

 The evening of this revelation, I went to the internet and signed up for membership in a Yahoo email list for Michigan folks looking for a parent, child, or sibling who had been given up for adoption.
 (The list is called Michigan Searching.)
 I posted a message explaining that my half brother had been adopted, and that I had no idea how to start looking for him.
 I asked for help.
 I only knew that he’d been born in Midland, MI, in 1946.